 What’s your expected return?

 In the Bad Investment Advice segment, I scoff at an advisor who recently told one of my readers that he could expect 12% returns from traditional mutual funds.
 Then I encourage investors to challenge advisors and others who casually mention expected returns without explaining how they came up with their numbers.
-You can use this calculator to estimate the expected return on a balanced portfolio using several assumptions for asset class returns, fees, and inflation.

 For more guidance on expected returns, see the white paper I co-wrote with my colleague Raymond Kerzhéro.